PikaNoob/sonic-1-github-madness-3/the lore (in-canon to be determined).md

 # Sonic Badniks

 # Craig
-Once an old mate you can be bring with you, now under control of White Guy, they grit back
+Once an old mate you can bring with you, now under control of White Guy, they grit back

 # Kagamine Leg
 Once a failed attempt of a Kagamine Len clone, they always are out to gang up on anyone